matthijsgroen/rspec-shell-expectations/README.md

 Run your shell script in a mocked environment to test its behaviour using RSpec.

+## Features

+- Setup a fake shell environment that has preference in exucing commands (highest path value)
+- Stub shell commands in this environment
+- Control multiple outputs (through STDOUT, STDERR or files)
+- Control exit status codes
+- Set different configurations based on command line arguments
+- Verify if command is called
+- Verify arguments command is called with
+- Verify STDIN

 ## Installation

 Add this line to your application's Gemfile: